stratux/stratux-setup/README.md

     # reboot

-Q: How do I update stratux when a new version comes out?
+Q: How do I update stratux when a new version is released?

 A: If the stratux-setup still exists just login in as root, cd in to the stratux-setup folder, run git pull then "bash stratux-setup"